 System Monitor (Sysmon) is a Windows system service and device driver that, once installed on a system, remains resident across system reboots to monitor and log system activity to the Windows event log.

-This docuemnt has been written for integration with 32 bit and 64 bit Windows machines.
+This document provides steps for integration with 32 bit and 64 bit Windows machines.

 Integration of Microsoft Sysmon Logs with DNIF